Seattle man sentenced for ‘horrific’ murder, sexual violation of Yakama woman

 Nelson, who was nicknamed “Boots” for her love of the Nancy Sinatra song, “These Boots Are Made for Walkin’,” was remembered for the love and kindness she effortlessly exuded, her big heart and distinctive laugh, along with her willingness to take in and feed people who were down on their luck.

-She was raised in a prominent family on the Yakama Nation’s reservation and was “a compassionate, happy person (who) would be the first to open her door to those in need,” said Charlene Tillequots, an elected member of the Yakama Nation Tribal Council.
+She was raised in a prominent family on the Yakama Nation’s reservation and was “a compassionate, happy person [who] would be the first to open her door to those in need,” said Charlene Tillequots, an elected member of the Yakama Nation Tribal Council.

 Tillequots, who appeared by Zoom, is also chair of the council’s missing and murdered Indigenous people committee.